On the third day of encirclement, Lieutenant Komarov proposed that he should be sent to break through the German lines.

 We had nothing to fire back at them.

 “Thank you, Germans.
 Stay where you are, please.
-A fight now would spoil all our dinners” Vorobeyev shouted back, in German — and then he told the men what he had said, which made them laugh.
-They slumped behind the timbers and stones they had heaped up and chewed on grass or bark, according to their taste.
-Vorobeyev went back and forth, inviting them to listen to his talk.
+A fight now would spoil all our dinners,” Komarov shouted back, in German — and then he told the men what he had said, which made them laugh.
+They were slumped behind the timbers and stones they had heaped up.
+They lay there and chewed on grass or bark, according to their taste.
+Komarov went back and forth, inviting them to come listen to his talk.

-There would be no light once the sun dropped below the horizon.
-Apart from the appointed sentries, nearly everyone seemed to have gathered in the little clearing beaten out by the Captain’s tent.
-Captain Kuriczamatin was seated on a camp stool, with the signallers gathered around him like chicks.
+Apart from the appointed sentries, nearly everyone seemed to have gathered in the little clearing beaten out before the Captain’s tent.
+Captain Baranov was seated on a camp stool, with the signallers gathered around him like chicks.
 The riflemen were scattered here and there, some flat on the ground as if sleeping, some propped against the trunks of trees, others crosslegged or squatting on their heels.
 Despite their uniforms, they looked like peasants, peasants exhausted by famine — and why not?
 They were peasants before, and if the war did not kill them soon, they would be peasants again.

-Vorobeyev stood in a central position, without his cap, and with his tunic unbuttoned at his neck.
+Komarov stood in a central position, without his cap, and with his tunic unbuttoned at his neck.
+By the light of the moon, he was a ghostly figure.

 “Gentlemen, it is good of you to come.”